MaximeKjaer/kjaer.io/README.md

     ![Image title](/images/local-image.jpeg) // This is better, by the way.

 ## To-do
 - "Input" blog section for sharing a selection of links that I've read.
-- Rework the typography on mobile screen sizes.